jtpaasch/curling/README.md

       in putStrLn $ (show code) ++ ": " ++ (show body)
 ```

-If the request returned an error, you can inspect it:
+If the request returned an `Error`, you can inspect/match on it:

 ```
     Left e ->